 Are Crystal and Gemstone Dildos Dangerous?

-In this research piece, veteran journalist Natasha Ivanovic explores the harm and danger in the use of non-body safe gemstone sex toys.
+In this research piece, Natasha Ivanovic explores the harm and danger in the use of non-body safe gemstone sex toys.
 If you are keen to find out the hidden dangers of crystal dildos, carefully read this article.
 She talks to Dr. Wendasha Jenkins Hall, as they venture into the underexposed hazards of earth stone sex toys.

 Dildos, vibrators, anal beads, and butt plugs; these words, once seen as taboo are making its way into mainstream language.
 Right now, we’re experiencing a sexual revolution, and it’s only getting bigger.
 Though there was a time women’s sexual excitement was being diagnosed as hysteria, our understanding of pleasure and intimacy has passed Freud’s outdated theories, placing our ideas of sex on an entirely different playing field.